- PG Research

 - Student carries out amendments and sends them to their internal examiner for review.

-- Internal Examiner emails email@example.com confirming amendments have been made and student can now progress to final e-thesis submission online via CORA.
+- Internal Examiner confirms approval of corrections to the Graduate Studies Office using the upload facility and confirms to the student that they can progress to final e-thesis submission online via CORA.

 Award, on condition major amendments are carried out